Kate Hulett is a photographer and visual artist from Perth, Western Australia.

 In March 2020, Hulett exhibited at Sculpture by the Sea Cottesloe with her work, 'Lost at Sea', a sculpture intended to generate discussion about public transport along the Western Australian coastline.
+In June, she hosted an online exhibition - CUT IT OUT - which featured over 260 works by Artists from across the world.

 In 2019, she was awarded first prize in the Iris Award for new and outstanding portraiture by the Perth Centre of Photography (PCP) with her portrait titled 'Salvation'.
 Her photography work has also been selected for the promotion of the Black Swan Theatre production of George Orwell's 'Animal Farm' in the 2020 season.